 Or are there autonomous vehicles that solve real world problems better than little cars and drones?
 Check out these autonomous boats connected to form movable bridges.

-Let us know your thoughts in the comments below.
 We need your help to find specific use cases for autonomous vehicles FIRST, and THEN package up versions of these technologies to service the use cases.
 Please visit my office hours and continue this conversation.

 Hype Cycle for Connected Vehicles